adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ```

 #### Success
 Success indicates whether the learner’s attempt was successful.
 Use of success is recommended.
-To report the success, the statement verb will be set to the ADL Verb passed or failed depending on the learner’s success.
-When applied to courses, SCOs, and objectives the success value is the determining factor of whether or not the learner passed the current activity attempt.
+To report the success, the statement verb will be set to the ADL Verb `passed` or `failed` depending on the learner’s success.
+When applied to courses, SCOs and objectives, the success value is the determining factor of whether or not the learner passed the current activity attempt.
 This value directly maps to the SCORM data model element lesson_status or success_status.

 __SCORM 2004:__ `cmi.success_status=passed`
 __SCORM 1.2:__ `cmi.core.lesson_status=passed`